sairagillani18k/Breast-Cancer-Detection-Using-Ultrasound-Images/README.md

 The model demonstrates strong performance, achieving high accuracy and low loss on both the training and validation datasets.
 However, some fluctuations in validation accuracy indicate potential room for further fine-tuning and optimization.

+## Model File
+You can simply train the model using the steps explained below, if you need the model file, please reach out to me on my GitHub, Thanks

 ## Dependencies
 The project relies on the following libraries: